-RewardPay’s own site is pretty explanatory about why you should use their service – pay your ordinary business expenses for suppliers and other institutions that don’t take credit card (or you’d rather pay by bank transfer due to excessive fees or to improve your cashflow), or for superannuation payments – and earn points.
+RewardPay’s own site is pretty explanatory about why you should use their service – pay your ordinary business expenses for suppliers and other institutions that don’t take credit card (or you’d rather pay by bank transfer due to excessive fees or to improve your cashflow), to the ATO for your tax bills, or for superannuation payments – and earn points.
 This intro video sums it up well.

 There are a few non-points benefits too – primarily that you can use your credit card to improve your business cashflow.